pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 You won't run into these problems if you strictly use the interfaces explained below.

-Look at this repeated task which runs three times and each time creates a different text file with some content.
+Look at this repeated task which runs three times and tries to produce a text file with some content.

 ```python
 import pytask